SaysockRFQ

 What this page fixes

-A cleaner attachment handoff reduces the most common follow-up loop.
+A cleaner attachment handoff reduces the most common file-review loop.

 One attachment group, one summary note, and one clear reason each file exists.
 The buyer should help the next reply move forward, not ask the factory to sort through mixed versions.